 The Hong Kong construction industry are still facing severe challenges.
-The main risks are the spread of COVID-19 variants, interest rate hike, supply chain disruptions and labor shortages.
-Despite there are uncertainties regarding the COVID-19, the company is confident about the prospects of the business and will continue to explore different opportunities to maximize shareholders' interests.
+The main risks are interest rate hike, cash crunch of Chinese real estate developers, supply chain disruptions and labor shortages.
+Despite the prevailing uncertainties, the Company is confident about the prospects of the business and will continue to explore different opportunities to maximize shareholders' interests.